Vegan Chocolate Truffles

-These simple vegan chocolate truffles are so delicious you won’t believe they are made with healthy ingredients.
+This simple recipe for chocolate truffles is so delicious you won’t believe they are made with healthy ingredients.
 Great for snacks, desserts and even a chocolate breakfast!
 Make up a batch of these gems.
-You’re going to love them, enjoy!
+You’re going to love them like my whole family does.

 Vegan Chocolate Truffles